lambdaclass/concrete/ROADMAP.md

 compiler.

-Done when: a fresh user can install Concrete, run a proof-bearing example, inspect its audit bundle, and understand the claim matrix in under ten minutes.
+Done when: a fresh user can install Concrete, run a proof-bearing example, inspect its audit bundle, independently verify its evidence root offline, and understand the claim matrix and remaining trust boundary in under ten minutes.

 **Language graduation is a gate, not a date.** Concrete can graduate individual examples before the language graduates.
 The language reaches **alpha** only